 Chest vs Upright Freezer - Which is Best for an RV?

-Both these options are available in different sizes, thus providing users with enough space for their needs.
+Both these options are available in different sizes, providing users with enough space for their needs.
 However, the organization of food inside these freezers is a whole different matter.

 12-Volt vs 120-Volt Freezer For an RV - Comparison Overview

 Most refrigerators nowadays are designed with 12-volt variable speed compressors as they are more energy-efficient, high-quality products.
 However, most 12-volt DC freezers can be powered from 120-volt AC.
 This is possible due to the built-in inverter that converts 120-volt AC to 12-volt DC.
-This means that even though you are plugged into 120-volt, your freezer still works with 12-volt DC.
+This means that even though you're plugged into 120-volt, your freezer still works with 12-volt DC.